nannoda/motion-canvas-pdf/README.md

 - Everything from Img component
 - Change page number / background color with signal
-- Get total page numer for the PDF file
+- Get total page numer of the PDF file

 ## Usage